Most Active Stories

 The $10,000 bet offer.

-It certainly didn't help him accomplish what had to be his main goals going into the evening which were: slow Newt Gingrich's momentum, make no memorable mistakes and persuade Republican voters that he was the safer choice to put up against President Obama than Gingrich.
+It certainly didn't help him accomplish what had to be his main goals going into the evening which were: slow Newt Gingrich's momentum, make no memorable mistakes and persuade Republican voters that he was the safer, more electable GOP choice than the former speaker to put up against President Obama.

 Unlike Romney, Gingrich, the frontrunner in national and many state polls, didn't make any obvious errors.
 He also weathered the criticisms that came his way because of his current role as pace-setter in the polls.
-All in all, it was a solid performance for the former speaker.
+All in all, it was a solid performance for Gingrich who showed his satisfaction with how the evening was going at a few points by winking to someone in the audience, presumably Callista, wife number three.

-Besides his past marriages, Gingrich had to fend off flak from Romney and the other candidates on the stage including Rep. Ron Paul of Texas and Rep. Michele Bachmann of Minnesota on a number of fronts.
+Besides his past marriages, Gingrich had to fend off flak from Romney and the other candidates, including Rep. Ron Paul of Texas and Rep. Michele Bachmann of Minnesota on a number of fronts.

-To name just a few, the former House speaker was attacked for his past support for individual health care mandates, his acceptance of $1.6 million from Freddie Mac as a "strategic adviser" and some of his more out-of-the-box ideas, like setting up colonies on the moon to mine minerals.
+To name just a few, the former House speaker was attacked for his past support for individual health care mandates, his acceptance of $1.6 million from Freddie Mac to be a "strategic adviser" and some of his more out-of-the-box ideas, like setting up colonies on the moon to mine minerals.

-But on all those charges and more Gingrich, long one of the glibbest politicians around, showed himself more than able to think on his feet in deflecting all the attacks.
+But on all those charges and more, Gingrich, long one of the glibbest politicians around, showed himself skilled at thinking on his feet, a master at deflecting attacks.

-Gingrich's deftness at the thrust and parry of debates and communicating his thoughts on the fly shone through when Romney attacked him for a recent controversial comment on Palestinians in which Gingrich called them an "invented people."
+Gingrich's deftness at the rhetorical thrust and parry shone through when Romney attacked him for a recent controversial comment about Palestinians in which Gingrich called them an "invented people."

 Romney, trying to paint Gingrich as too reckless to be the GOP presidential nominee, let alone president, said: